 • the match was enjoyable, but the trip was tiring

 Answer: Last weekend, I went on a trip to watch a cricket match in a village.
 It was a two-hour journey by bus.
-I was quite excited for the match.
+I was quite excited about the match.
 It was the first time I was going to be in the live audience.
 The bus was an old and crowded one but the passengers were friendly.

 It was a visit to a village fair where the cricket match was to be played.
 The match was to be fought between two village teams.
 The accessories were makeshift stumps, rubber ball, bat, etc. The pitch was quite rough.
 It was a great match.
 Both the teams played so well.
 We all enjoyed thoroughly.
 We returned by the night.
 The match was truly enjoyable, but the trip was tiring.